Licensed Electrical Inspector (LEI) responsibilities

-- Inspect the electrical installation in accordance with the Electrical Safety (Installations) Regulations and AS/NZS 3000: Wiring Rules.
+- inspect the electrical installation in accordance with the Act, Electrical Safety (General) Regulations and AS/NZS 3000 Wiring Rules.

-- Carry out testing of the electrical installation as required by the Electrical Safety (Installations) Regulations, including:
+- carry out testing of the electrical installation as required by the Electrical Safety (General) Regulations, including:

-- test in accordance with AS/NZS 3000: Wiring Rules
+- testing in accordance with AS/NZS 3000: Wiring Rules; and

-- in the case of high voltage installation work, test in accordance with AS/NZS 2067.
+- in the case of high voltage installation work, test in accordance with Regulation 246.

 Note: The LEI is not required to record any defects on the customer’s copy of the certificate of inspection, if the defects are rectified at the time of the inspection.